Dj-Viking/LED-Art-matrix/README.md

     - Not completely necessary for local setup, but if you want to test it yourself, you'll need to set up a gmail account that has app access rights to allow code executed inside nodejs to use a particular email to transport a message to the user's entered email.
 Which allows the user a short period of time to reset their password.
     - the jest test for this email feature has a mocked function that does not send the email during the server test.

+    ## Testing
+    - must have env.txt created and located in the right directories for the server tests to pass. the client tests should be self contained
+    - and you can see the istanbul coverage report by going into the coverage folders inside server and client folders to see line coverage.
+    - If anybody knows a better way to do dependency injection for the MIDI controller testing I am looking for some help on this!
+    ```sh
+    # working directory should be the root folder of project
+    npm test
+    ```

     ## Contribution Notes
     - If anybody would like to contribute please fork the repo and submit a pull request or open any issues that anyone has that would like to improve on or add!
 Thanks 👍 Dont be afraid to reach out to my email! 😁